Sort records (and items in any table)

 Sorting of records is best performed in Result set View in which records are listed in a table of two or more columns:

-- Each column (with the exception of the first) is a field in the record.
+- Each column (with the exception of the first, which holds a checkbox) is a field in the record.

 - Each row holds a single record.